-6.34 This is the risk of a reduction in cash flows into the Fund (including investment income - e.g. potentially resulting from changes in investment holdings), or an increase in cash flows out of the Fund, or both, which can be linked to changes in the membership and, in particular, a shift in the balance from contributing members to members drawing their pensions.
+- 6.28 This is the risk of a reduction in cash flows into the Fund (including investment income e.g. potentially resulting from changes in investment holdings), or an increase in cash flows out of the Fund, or both, which can be linked to changes in the membership and, in particular, a shift in the balance from contributing members to members drawing their pensions.
 Changes in the funding position and hence (secondary) employer contributions can also affect the cashflow position since it is not always possible to deliver complete stability of contributions.

-Timing of contribution payments by employers can also impact on liquidity requirements were flexibility is granted by the Administering Authority.
+Timing of contribution payments by employers can also impact on liquidity requirements where flexibility is granted by the Administering Authority.
 Changes within the public sector and to the LGPS itself may affect the maturity profile of the LGPS and have potential cash flow implications.
-For example,

-- Budget cuts and headcount reductions could reduce the active (contributing) membership and increase the number of pensioners through early retirements; - An increased emphasis on outsourcing and other alternative models for service delivery may result in falling active membership (e.g. where new admissions are closed), - Public sector reorganisations may lead to a transfer of responsibility between different public sector bodies, (e.g. to bodies which do not participate in the LGPS), - Scheme changes, for example, lower member contributions as provisionally agreed as part of the Scheme Advisory Board Cost Management Process will lead to lower member contributions which may not be immediately matched by higher employer contributions, - An increase in the take-up of the 50/50 option (whether on affordability grounds or to avoid tax charges) will reduce member contributions to the Fund - 6.35 The Administering Authority seeks to maintain regular contact with employers to mitigate against the risk of unexpected or unforeseen changes in maturity or other changes leading to cashflow or liquidity issues.
-The Administering Authority also commissions the Fund Actuary to provide projections of benefit payments and contributions based at each valuation and monitors the cashflow position on a regular basis.
+For example, - Budget cuts and headcount reductions could reduce the active (contributing) membership and increase the number of pensioners through early retirements;

+- An increased emphasis on outsourcing and other alternative models for service delivery may result in falling active membership (e.g. where new admissions are closed). - Public sector reorganisations may lead to a transfer of responsibility between different public sector bodies, (e.g. to bodies which do not participate in the LGPS), - Lower member contribution rates or a change in the contribution bands, agreed as part of the Cost Management Process or otherwise, may lead to lower contribution income if not immediately matched by higher employer contributions. - An increase in opt-outs and the take-up of the 50/50 option (whether on affordability grounds which may currently be considered to be an increased risk due to current cost of living pressures) will reduce member contributions to the Fund. - Improved funding positions may lead to employer contribution rates being reduced. - 6.29 The Administering Authority seeks to maintain regular contact with employers to mitigate against the risk of unexpected or unforeseen changes in maturity or other changes leading to cashflow or liquidity issues.
+The Administering Authority also commissions the Fund Actuary to provide projections of benefit payments and contributions based at each valuation and monitors the cashflow position on a regular basis